 Deli-style macaroni salad is tangy, flavorful and always a hit at barbecues, potlucks, and parties.
 The best part is that this isn’t ordinary pasta!
 It’s made with gluten free macaroni noodles.
 We hope you love this gluten free macaroni salad as much as we do!

 You only need a few simple ingredients to make this yummy macaroni salad.
 This salad is egg-free, dairy-free, and sugar-free!
 The dijon mustard dressing is the real show stopper!
-It is the perfect combination with the fresh veggies and gluten free pasta noodles.
+It is the perfect combination with fresh veggies and gluten free pasta noodles.